nf-core/rnaseq/docs/output.md

 RSeQC documentation: [inner_distance.py](http://rseqc.sourceforge.net/#inner-distance-py)

 ### Gene body coverage
-**NB:** In NGI-RNAseq we subsample this to 1 Million reads.
+**NB:** In nfcore/RNAseq we subsample this to 1 Million reads.
 This speeds up the speed significantly and has no to little effect on the results.

 **Output:**